kubernetes-sigs/scheduler-plugins/pkg/mycrossnodepreemption/README.md

 ./kind-load-plugins.sh <cluster_name>
 ```

-## Bootstrap a VM
+# Bootstrap a VM

-To bootstrap a VM with all prerequisites installed and running tests with KWOK, use the provided init script `bootstrap/bootstrap.sh`.
+To bootstrap a VM with all prerequisites installed and running tests with KWOK, use the provided init script `bootstrap/bootstrap.sh` and upload the content of the `bootstrap/content/`.

 To develop and test the init script it can be beneficial to run it in a VM.
 To make it easy, a Vagrantfile is provided in the root of the repo.
 It will create an Ubuntu 22.04 VM with all prerequisites installed and the repo cloned.
 To use it, install Vagrant and VirtualBox, then run: